SENeC-Initiative/DeNSE/src/README.md

     + ``Neurite`` is an element composed of parts that will all grow accordong to the same parameters,
     + ``Branch`` is necessary because it is the only time-sequential container.

-* Geometry
+* Environment
-    + Environment can be read from a `.dfx` file
+    + Environment can be read from a `.svg` or a `.dfx` file
-    + Geometric operations are implemented using CGAL
+    + Geometric operations are implemented using Boost::geometry

 ## Current limitations